Thursday, 11 August 2022

 HOW TO REACH

-The Dambulla Cave is about 24 KM from Habarana, 65 KM from Anuradhapura, 71 KM from Kandy, 160 KM from Colombo.
+The Dambulla Cave is about 24 KM from Habarana, 65 KM from Anuradhapura, 71 KM from Kandy, and 160 KM from Colombo.

 By Car from Colombo...
 Colombo – Negombo – Mirigama – Badagamuwa ( vis Central Expressway ) – Galewela – Dambulla